juanjqo/tutorial-dqrobotics-with-coppeliasim/docs/get_started/coppeliasim_basics/synchronous.rst

 To enable it, you need to use :file:`set_synchronous(true)`.

 Once enabled, the simulation will wait for a trigger to start computing the next simulation step.
 Such a trigger is sent by the method :file:`trigger_next_simulation_step()`.
-To ensure synchrony, we need to ensure that the simulation step is finished before sending the next trigger.
+To keep the synchrony, we need to ensure that the simulation step is finished before sending the next trigger.
 This can be done by using the method :file:`wait_for_simulation_step_to_end()`.